 Apple Orchards near Louisville

+In a time where it’s so easy to be removed from our food sources, sometimes it’s nice to get to the core of it all.
 While Louisville may be in the more northern metropolitan part of the state, there are certainly plenty of agricultural excursions to be had.
 Best part is all your scenic drives will be gorgeous among the rolling hills.
-Enjoy the sites as you venture to the orchards just outside of Louisville, Kentucky.
+Enjoy the sights as you venture to the orchards just outside of Louisville, Kentucky.

-But if apples are the name of the game for you, you’ll be happy to see all your favorites like the the Gala and HoneyCrisp for the August harvest.
-As well as late season picks like the Gold Rush and Cameo varieties that go all the way until October.
+The season begins with Gala and HoneyCrisp for the August harvest and continues with late season picks like the Gold Rush and Cameo varieties that go all the way until October.

-In the fall, we know you’re gonna be all over those pumpkins!
-You can take a hayride through the orchard, visit the animals, pick pumpkins and have an adventure in the corn maze, as well as snack on apple cider donuts and caramel apples from the market.
+Beyond delicious apples, you can also take a hayride through the orchard, visit barnyard animals, pick pumpkins and have an adventure in the corn maze, and of course, snack on apple cider donuts and caramel apples from the market.

 Mulberry Orchard is open from 9am to 6pm Wednesday through Saturday, and open 1pm to 5pm on Sundays.